UBS sees HSBC, peers under pressure to exit some emerging markets

 "We expect to see more banks with cross-border exposure dispose of underperforming assets, including those that may have previously been considered as core businesses, in order to unlock value," the note said.

-HSBC is Mexico's fifth largest bank with a market share of about 8 percent, Finch said, adding that the value of that unit could be below $8 billion at this point.
+HSBC is Mexico's fifth largest bank with a market share of about 8 percent, Finch said, adding that the value of that unit could be below $8 billion (5.46 billion pounds) at this point.
 The bank's Brazilian unit, which last year generated negative return on equity of 5.4 percent, could be worth between $4.7 billion and $6.2 billion, the note added.
-(Reporting by Guillermo Parra-Bernal Editing by W Simon)